Famous Italian Opera Singers

 Died: 1750 AD

-Italian bass Antonio Montagnana is best-remembered for his powerful-voice and performances in George Frideric Handel’s operas.
-He went to London in 1731 and joined Handel's opera company where he performed and created many roles in Handel's works.
-Montagnana later worked with Opera of the Nobility before relocating to Madrid where he sang in operas and cantatas at the royal chapel.
+Antonio Montagnana, an Italian bass known for his powerful voice, gained fame for his performances in George Frideric Handel's operas.
+He joined Handel's opera company in London in 1731, where he created and performed numerous roles in Handel's works.
+Montagnana later collaborated with Opera of the Nobility before moving to Madrid, where he showcased his talents in operas and cantatas at the royal chapel.
+His career was marked by a successful journey through various renowned opera companies and royal establishments, solidifying his reputation as a prominent opera singer.